 We empower people to foster community in their city and make culture and ideas accessible to the public by offering free salonnière training.
 We help salonnières create and sustain their salon, offering resources, guidance, and support throughout the process.

 We are committed to making our salons accessible to a greater public and fostering a welcoming and inclusive space for discourse that furthers the foundational principle of egalitarianism that the salonnières of the 17th and 18th century aspired to achieve.
 We work to reach a diverse audience so that all know that our cultural resources and community are available to them free of cost.

-In keeping with the history of salons, we run a Salon Artists & Musicians in Residence Programme in which we invite artists and musicians to present their work in the salon and on our forum The Beautiful Soul.
+In keeping with the history of salons, we run a Salon Artists & Musicians in Residence Programme in which we invite artists and musicians to present their work in the salon.
 Visual artists display their paintings and sculptures in the space of the salon, poets and writers read their work, and musicians play chamber music to begin and conclude the conversation.
 Their contributions provide a shared experience and lexicon that facilitates communication and inclusionary social interactions, advancing the egalitarian principle at the heart of our salons.
 They create a beautiful atmosphere that adds to the joy and poetry of the experience.

 We provide supportive communities for our artists and musicians to share their work and receive constructive feedback.
 We actively promote their artistic creations across our global network of salons and support their creative endeavors.